apache/trafficcontrol/docs/source/api/servers.rst

 	.. note:: This is typically thought of as synonymous with "HTTP port", as the port specified by ``httpsPort`` may also be used for incoming TCP connections.

-:type:       The name of the 'type' of this server
+:type:       The name of the :term:`Type` of this server
 :typeId:     The integral, unique identifier of the 'type' of this server
 :updPending: A boolean value which, if ``true``, indicates that the server has updates of some kind pending, typically to be acted upon by Traffic Ops ORT
 :xmppId:     An identifier to be used in XMPP communications with the server - in nearly all cases this will be the same as ``hostName``